apocalyptech/blcm-web/_pages/bl3.md

 As of late December, 2020, we finally have some user-friendly methods of running Borderlands 3 mods.
-The functionality we have now is roughly the same as what we had in the pre-SDK days of BL2 and TPS, so things like a UCP are entirely possible for BL3 now as well.
+The functionality we have now is roughly the same as what we had in the pre-SDK days of BL2 and TPS, so writing a mod like UCP is entirely possible in BL3 (though a BL3 UCP does not yet exist, nor is one currently in development).

 We've arranged the BL3 Modding information here into a couple different pages depending on what you're interested in doing.
 Click through for